SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

 ### Build your own LArSoft plug-in

+*You can skip this section if you don't need to develop sbndcode.*

 Now let's assume you need to have your own LArSoft plugin (or module).
 Go into `srcs/sbndcode/sbndcode` and start by creating your own
 directory: